 Further contributing to our clinical education and potential collaborative research activities is the wealth of material that we see.
 BIDMC has a very active surgery service reflecting our institutional excellence in oncology (e.g., as part of the Harvard National Cancer Center), transplantation, cardiology, vascular disease, dermatology, and OB/GYN.
 This directly contributes to diversity of material necessary for a broad resident education.
 Similarly, the large base of inpatients and outpatients followed by diverse and world renowned subspecialty services (e.g., endocrinology, infectious disease, gastroenterology) contributes to the richness of laboratory medicine training.
 Our combined AP/CP program offers a large volume of material for resident education.
 There are over 55,000 surgical specimens, 50,000 cytology specimens, 150 autopsies, and 6 million clinical laboratory tests per year.
 In both anatomic and clinical pathology, the large case volume facilitates ample exposure to material.

 Within our department, state-of-the-art resources are available for residents to take advantage of this material within the context of short term or long term projects.
-We strongly encourage resident research projects and many of our residents have presented at major pathology meetings and published in major pathology journals (see sampling of recent publications and abstracts).
+We strongly encourage resident research projects and many of our residents have presented at major pathology meetings and published in major pathology journals.